 A legal document that enforces all the rights of the invention in the name of the inventor is known as Patent.
 A patent includes claims and all other important information that reserves the rights of the inventor, in a way that no other individual or business can make use of that invention without the consent of the inventor.
 Patent proofreading means to check for errors, from a very minute spelling mistake to an invalid specification, in the complete patent application, to avoid application’s unnecessary rejection.

 The mistakes can be of grammar, spelling, formatting, claim dependency, drawing, and illustration or even of claims with respect to the description.
 As a fact, the following statements have been stated by the USPTO after reviewing a set of 1600 patents, itself:

 - 98% of the issued patents have mistakes

 - 50% of them were made by USPTO

-- 33% of mistakes needs Certificate of Correction
+- 33% of mistakes need Certificate of Correction

 - And, 2% of them were mistakes from the core sections of the application.

-We at the Patent Drafting Catalyst (PDC), provides the industry’s most exclusive patent proofreading service, comprising of both automated software based approach as well as expert team to perform significantly on manual basis.
+We at the Patent Drafting Catalyst (PDC), provides the industry’s most exclusive patent proofreading service, comprising of both automated software-based approach as well as an expert team to perform significantly on a manual basis.